 They are more secure than ever and provide flexible ways for hosting company data and licensing software.

-Your managed service provider should be able to show extensive partnerships with leading providers of cloud services.
+Your MSP partner should be able to show extensive partnerships with leading providers of cloud services.

 Organization downtime, whether because of a cyberattack or any other reason, isn’t cheap.